-The following Tax guidance note Produced in partnership with Martin Shah and Gary Barnett of Simmons & Simmons LLP provides comprehensive and up to date legal information covering:
+The following Tax practice note Produced in partnership with Martin Shah and Gary Barnett of Simmons & Simmons LLP provides comprehensive and up to date legal information covering:

 Where a supply comprises a number of different elements with varying VAT treatments, the question arises as to whether each element of the supply should be treated individually for VAT purposes (a multiple or mixed supply) or whether all of the elements of the supply should assume the same VAT treatment (a single or composite supply) and, if so, which treatment.